10 Sales OKR Examples for 2022 (+5 Writing Tips)

 3. Tracking Progress

-Once your Goal (objectives) and Targets (key results) are ready to go, you need to stay on target and track your progress towards those OKRs
+Once your Goal (objectives) and Targets (key results) are ready to go, you need a sales analytics process to stay on target and track your progress towards those OKRs.

 Here’s what you can track: